nexensys/github-readme-blog-post-action/readme.md

       <td><code>show_feed_data</code></td>
       <td><code>boolean</code></td>
       <td><code>true</code></td>
-      <td>Whether or not to show the generated markdown describing the feed, which includes teh title of the feed, the description of the feed, the Read More link, the last updated date, and the post count.
+      <td>Whether or not to show the generated markdown describing the feed, which includes the title of the feed, the description of the feed, the <code>Read More</code> link, the last updated date, and the post count.
 Each of these can also be individually toggled with the following options.
 This will override any of the specific options, so it is better to disable/enable them specifically if you want to remove some elements.</td>
     </tr>
     <tr>
       <td><code>show_feed_title</code></td>